Learn something new every day

 Potassium sorbate is a commonly used food preservative.
 Specifically, it is the crystalline salt of sorbic acid, also a food preservative.
-It is used to preserve such foods as cheese, wine, meats and dried fruits.
-It also helps inhibit the growth of yeast and mold in some herbal supplements and many cosmetic and personal care items, extending shelf life.
-Having a toxicity level comparable to table salt, it is generally considered safe for consumption; side effects are very rare but may include mild allergic reactions or nausea.
+It is frequently used in the manufacture of mass-market cheeses, wines, meats, and dried fruits.
+Some cosmetics and personal care manufacturers use it, too, often because of how well the compound helps inhibit the growth of yeast and mold, thus extending shelf life.
+With a toxicity level comparable to table salt, the compound is generally considered safe for consumption; still, there is some controversy when it comes to whether the compound is the best preservative option where overall health is concerned.
+People who consume a lot of processed foods may take in much more than trace amounts, usually from various foods.
+Side effects are usually thought to be rare but may include mild allergic reactions and nausea.

 From a chemical perspective, the additive is a complex polyunsaturated fat that carries the formula C6H7KO2.
 It looks a lot like regular table salt in most cases, as it has a grainy, white, crystalline structure.
 Also like salt, it does occur in nature, usually as a byproduct of processing mountain ash trees and bark.
 This form of extraction is believed to have been perfected by the French in the mid-1850s, but is time consuming and doesn’t usually yield enough to supply manufacturers’ demands.
 Synthetic processing is much more common today, and can be completed rather quickly by labs around the world.